Archaeology of ancient Egypt: 21st century

 In January 2021, Egyptian-Dominican researchers led by Kathleen Martínez announced the discovery of 2,000-year-old ancient tombs with golden tongues dating to the Greek and Roman periods at Taposiris Magna.
 The team also unearthed gold leaf amulets in the form of tongues placed for speaking with the god Osiris in the afterlife.
 The mummies were depicted in different forms: one of them was wearing a crown, decorated with horns, and the cobra snake at the forehead.
 The other was depicted with gilded decorations, representing the wide necklace.

 In February 2021, archaeologists from the Egyptian Ministry of Tourism and Antiquities announced the discovery of a Ptolemaic period temple, a Roman fort, an early Coptic church and an inscription written in hieratic script at an archaeological site called Shiha Fort in Aswan.
 According to Mostafa Waziri, the crumbling temple was decorated with palm leaf carvings and an incomplete sandstone panel that described a Roman emperor.
 According to researcher Abdel Badie, generally, the church with about 2.1 meters width contained an oven that was used to bake pottery, four rooms, a long hall, stairs, and stone tiles.

+In March 2021, during a 3rd excavation campaign at the Tal Ganoub Qasr al-Agouz site in Egypt's Bahariya Oasis, Christian monastic structures built from basalt rock or carved into the rock face, active in the 5th century AD, were discovered by a French-Norwegian team led by Victor Ghica.
+According to the Egyptian Ministry of Antiquities, the structure includes the ruins of three churches and monks' cells, whose walls are decorated with Greek religious inscriptions and biblical passages.

-In April 2021, Egyptian archeologists announced the discovery of 110 burial tombs at the Koum el-Khulgan archeological site in the Dakahlia Governorate.
-68 oval-shaped tombs of them dated back to the Predynastic Period and 37 rectangular-shaped tombs were from Second Intermediate Period.
+In April 2021, Egyptian archaeologists announced the discovery of 110 burial tombs at the Koum el-Khulgan archaeological site in the Dakahlia Governorate.
+Sixty-eight oval-shaped tombs of them dated back to the Predynastic Period and 37 rectangular-shaped tombs were from Second Intermediate Period.
 The rest of them dated back to the Naqada III period.
 The tombs also contained the remains of adults and a baby (buried in a jar), a group of ovens, stoves, remnants of mud-brick foundations, funerary equipment, cylindrical, pear-shaped vessels and a bowl with geometric designs.

+In June 2021, archaeologists announced the discovery of the stele, which describes the military campaigns of pharaoh Apries, dating back to the 26th dynasty in Ismailia.

-In 2021 September, archaeologists announce the discovery of ritualistic tools used in religious rituals at the ancient site of Tel al-Fara in the Kafr El-Sheikh Governorate.
-Remains included a limestone pillar depicting goddes Hathor, some incense burners with the head of the god Horus.
-Dr. Hossam Ghanim, said: “The mission also discovered a huge building of polished limestone from the inside, representing a well for holy water used in daily rituals”.
+In September 2021, archaeologists announced the discovery of ritualistic tools used in religious rituals at the ancient site of Tel al-Fara in the Kafr El-Sheikh Governorate.
+Remains included a limestone pillar depicting the goddess Hathor, and some incense burners with the head of the god Horus.
+Dr. Hossam Ghanim, said: "The mission also discovered a huge building of polished limestone from the inside, representing a well for holy water used in daily rituals".

-In April 2022, an Egyptian archeological expedition discovered an ancient Roman pottery workshop at the Tibet-Matrouh site, west of Alexandria.
+In April 2022, an Egyptian archaeological expedition discovered an ancient Roman pottery workshop at the Tibet-Matrouh site, west of Alexandria.